golovewkin/react-materialUI-firebase-starter/README.md

    2. Get your admin data id
    3. Setup firestore rules (see firebase.rules.example)
 10. npm start
-11. How users can get the access
+11. How to create a user
+    1. Via a user request
-    1. user sends a request
+       1. User sends a request
+       2. Admin approves it
+       3. Admin creates a user via script (node user-create-script.js user-email)
+       4. Admin send credentials to a user (any way)
     2. admin approves this request and gets a link for login
     3. admin gives this link to the user (can be done automatically via email, but it's in plans...)
     4. user goes to the link and setup a pass